robcarver17/pysystemtrade/docs/introduction.md

 Config with elements: base_currency, forecast_div_multiplier, forecast_scalars, forecast_weights, instrument_div_multiplier, instrument_weights, notional_trading_capital, percentage_vol_target, trading_rules
 ```

-Alternatively we could get the same result from reading a YAML file ( [this one to be precise](/systems/provided/example/simplesystemconfig.yaml) ).
+Alternatively we could get the same result from reading a [yaml](http://pyyaml.org) file ( [this one to be precise](/systems/provided/example/simplesystemconfig.yaml) ).
+Don't worry if you're not familiar with yaml; it's just a nice way of creating nested dicts, lists and other python objects in plain text.
+Just be aware that indentations are important, just in like python.

 ```python
 from syscore.fileutils import get_pathname_for_package